 Must-read picture books for Black History Month.
+Learn about African American inventors, athletes, artists, activities, authors, and illustrators.
 Which books would you add to this list?

 Books About African-American Inventors

 Basketball legend Kareem Abdul-Jabbar penned What Color Is My World, a fascinating book about African-American inventors.
 Did yo know that we have black inventors and innovators to thank for refrigerated trucks, open-heart surgery innovations, cortisone, those tiny microphones in cell phones, and more?

 Dr. Patricia Bath developed surgery techniques that allowed people suffering with cataracts around the world to see again.
 Read her story in The Doctor with an Eye for Eyes.
 She is an amazing role model for any child.

 Gold Medal Olympian Wilma Rudolph was paralyzed in her left leg after an early childhood bout with polio, and told she would never walk again.
 Wilma not only walked; she ran – all the way to becoming the first American woman to earn three gold medals in a single Olympiad.
 Discover her story in Wilma Unlimited.